Home » Zoo » San Antonio Zoo tickets

 Address: 3903 N. St. Mary’s Street, San Antonio, Texas.

-If you plan to drive to the zoo, it is best to fire up your Google Map and follow the directions
+If you plan to drive to the zoo, it is best to fire up your Google Maps and follow the directions

 San Antonio Zoo parking

-San Antonio Zoo’s parking garage is located in between the zoo and Will Smith Zoo School.
+San Antonio Zoo’s parking garage is between the zoo and Will Smith Zoo School.

 Parking at the garage is free during zoo hours.

-There are many other parking areas in and around Brackenridge Park (see map below).
+Many other parking areas exist in and around Brackenridge Park (see map below).

 San Antonio Zoo's parking